sekmet/sekmet/README.md

 ### Hi there 👋

+#### The function of 🚀 good software is to make the 💡 complex appear to be simple ✅.

 <!--
 **sekmet/sekmet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.